notsamecGG/Routes-Scanner/README.md

 Your routes should export default react/preact component and can export {config}, where you can specify route's method and title

-1. Create new RouteScanner from routesGen.ts (you can specify relative path to your routes dir)
+1. import generate from "routerGenerator/main.ts";
-1. Create new RouteGenerator, initialized with your routes (your RouteScanner.routes)
+1. const router = await generate("./routes");
-1. Call generateRouter function from routerGen.ts
+1. done :)

 You should be all set up now!